Kansas City Chiefs vs. Denver Broncos NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Kansas City and its opponents have combined to score more than 47 points in six of 11 games this season.
+- Kansas City and its opponents have gone over the current 47-point total in six of 11 games (54.5%) this season.

-- Denver's games have gone over 47 points in only one opportunity this season.
+- Denver's games have gone over 47 points in just one opportunity this season.

-- The two teams combine to average 46.2 points per game, 0.8 less than the total in this contest.
+- The combined points per game average of the two teams, 46.2, is 0.8 points fewer than Sunday's over/under.

-- The 40.5 combined points per game that these two squads have allowed this season are 6.5 fewer than the 47 total in this contest.
+- The 40.5 combined points per game that these two squads have allowed this season are 6.5 fewer than the 47 over/under in this contest.

 - The Chiefs and their opponents have scored an average of 54.0 points per game in 2020, 7.0 more than Sunday's total.